vault27/Foundation/bgp.md

 ## Summarization

-- In BGP world it is called aggegation - it is a whole world with attributes and rules
+- In BGP world it is called aggregation - it is a whole world with attributes and rules
 - Conserve router resources
 - Accelerated best path calculation
 - Stability: hiding route flaps from downstream routes
 - Most service providers do not except prefixes larger then /24
-- Dynamic route summarization is done vian address-family command
+- Dynamic route summarization is done via address-family command
     - aggregate-address network subnet-mask [summary-only] [as-set]
-- Example: 172.16.1.0/24, 172.16.2.0/24, 172.16.3.0/24 are aggregated with command: aggregate -address 172.16.0.0 255.255.240.0
+- Example: 172.16.1.0/24, 172.16.2.0/24, 172.16.3.0/24 are aggregated with command: aggregate-address 172.16.0.0 255.255.240.0
 - This command will add to BGP table prefix 172.16.0.0/20 - but it will not delete smaller route
 - summer-only option suppresses the component network prefixes
 - Suppression - when BGP process does not advertise routes (fo example connected) because of aggregation